mediv0/vue-input-validator/README.md

 #### `$validator.showError(key?): void`
-Changes all test labels that have not been validated to red - `Only works when you dont set onError in your options because there is no labels when using onError`
+Changes all test labels that have not been validated to red - `Only works when you haven't set onError in your options because there are no labels when using onError.`

-if you don't pass the key to this function, every input that uses v-validator directive will turn red. but if you pass key to this function, only specified key will turn red if their tests fails.
+If you don't pass the key to this function, every input that uses the v-validator directive will turn red. but if you pass the key to this function, only the specified key will turn red if their tests fail.

 **example**
 ```javascript